 The canyon is 14 miles long, a mile wide and 3,000 feet deep in spots, so cruise on up Waimea Canyon Drive in your rental Mustang or Jeep — odds are you’ll get one of the two!
 For hikers, this area is a must visit.

 This is also the only way to get a peek into the lush, uninhabited Kalalau Valley without hiking there yourself or flying by on a chopper.

 Where to stay near Waimea Canyon: Cabins at Koke’e, Waimea Plantation

 Bring Dramamine.
 Helicopters & boat rides offer magnificent views, but if you’re reliving breakfast, you won’t appreciate them quite as much.
 Take a motion sickness med the night before your activity, whether you usually need it or not.
 Trust me on this one.
 Ginger candies, wristbands, etc. are also super helpful, and will save you from a potentially uncomfortable excursion.

 - Bring shoes and athletic wear you don’t mind getting dirty… or leaving behind.
 Kauai is famous for its red dirt, so if you’re hiking or taking an ATV tour, you’re going to get covered in it.
 Brand new white tennis shoes are just not a good idea.

-So those are just a few of my favorite things to do in Kauai.
+So those are just a few of my favorite unique things to do in Kauai.
 No matter which you choose, you’ll have an amazing trip.
 It’s impossible not to on the Garden Isle!